 3) Freemasonry teaches salvation by works.
 There are clear teachings that affirm that it is through good works that we attain salvation into the 'celestial lodge'.
 This salvation, as well as its symbols, is offered to people of any religion and therefore is not about the gospel of Christ.

-Having said all this, these are the clear markers of a cult (which is why at least the Anglican and Roman Catholic church has labelled Freemasonry as heretical).
+Having said all this, these are the clear markers of a cult (which is why at least the Anglican and Roman Catholic church have labelled Freemasonry heretical).
 Churches should be careful.
-One thinks about the letters to the churches in Revelation which warn the churches about the dangers of allowing false teaching to run rampant.
+One thinks about the letters to the churches in Revelation which warns them about the dangers of allowing false teaching to run rampant.
 It will effect the spiritual health of the church.
-What is more it is a dishonor to the sacrificial death of Christ in our behalf, the only means by which we can be saved.
+What is more, it is a dishonor to the sacrificial death of Christ in our behalf, the only means by which we can be saved.
 In him and him alone is our salvation.

 The best resources available on the subject that I have found are from The Christian Research Institute (www.equip.org) A reputable ministry that does good work.
 Follow the links below: